The Difference Between Community Property And Separate Property

 - Traced – Tracing in a divorce context is, generally, identifying the source of funds used to purchase a property.
 The status of the property, including rents and profits, take on the character of the property that produced them.
 And, there are two general ways to trace.
 The first is direct tracing, which requires looking at the money deposited into a certain account, the money deposited stays in the account when the money is withdrawn for the purpose of purchasing the property being traced, and the person withdrawing the money intends to withdraw the funds to purchase the property.
 The second is family expense tracing which is conducted by a process of elimination.
 The account needs to be shown to have been exhausted of community funds at the time the property was purchased or acquired.
 Tracing in this manner is complicated by commingled funds.
 “Commingling” refers to the mixing of community property funds and separate property funds.

-You may consult with me, Hogan W. Song, an experienced Orange County divorce attorney when you have to trace questions for your particular situation.
+You may consult with me, Hogan W. Song, an experienced Orange County divorce attorney and Certified Family Law Specialist when you have to trace questions for your particular situation.

 How was the property acquired?